kylelangford/primer-css/README.md

 # Primer CSS (alpha)

 Primer is a collection of mixins for building out larger more complex css systems.
-I do not claim authorship, I have merely found these personally for my process.
+Most of these I have found in the wild.

 ## Methodology